SKYLINES AND VIEWS:

 After the great Chicago fire in 1871, much of the city was destroyed.
 300 people were killed and 100 000 residents homeless.
 The city had to be rebuilt.
 Thus it became a playground for famous architects as Frank Lloyd Wright, Louis Sullivan and Mies van der Rohe.
 The skyscraper was born in Chicago, and so was the modernism.
 The direction is called Chicago School and the Bauhaus style was moved from Dessau in Germany to Chicago during the Nazi period.
 Chicago is home to not only some of the tallest skyscrapers in the world, but also some of the first skyscrapers in the world, many well preserved today.
 The mix of the historic gothic, art deco skyscrapers, beautiful churches, townhouses, elevated trains, large parks, a long beachfront and modern supertalls create a very tasteful mix.

 Sears Tower, a famous black office skyscraper recently renamed to Willis Tower, was the world's tallest building for more then 25 years (before Petronas Towers was built in 1998, late Taipei 101 and Burj Khalifa was built).
 It has 108 floors, a roof height of 442m and 527m to the top of the antenna.
-Aon Center (formerly Amoco Bldg and Standard Oil Bldg), a 83-storey white marble (that has been replaced) office building from 1973 was thus only Chicago's tallets building for one year, but second tallest until 2009 when Trump Tower, 423m tall elegant mixed use glass skyscraper with a tall spire, was built right next to the Chicago River and Magnifiecent Mile.
+The tower has a variety of businesses as tenants, from lawyers to accountants as well as insurance companies.
+Aon Center (formerly Amoco Bldg and Standard Oil Bldg), a 83-storey white marble (that has been replaced) office building from 1973 was thus only Chicago's tallest building for one year, but second tallest until 2009 when Trump Tower, 423m tall elegant mixed use glass skyscraper with a tall spire, was built right next to the Chicago River and Magnifiecent Mile.

 Magnificent Mile is the part of Michigan Avenue to the North of the Loop.
 Here you find some of the most exclusive department stores, malls, restaurants, highrise residential buildings, skyscrapers and tall hotels.
 Magnificent Mile is considered the foremost shopping street of Chicago.
 Department stores of Macy's, Bloomingdale's, Saks Fifth Avenue, Nordstrom and Neiman-Marcus can all be found on Magnificent Mile (N Michigan Ave).